FACTBOX-Quotes from shoppers as they scour for the best deals on Black Friday

 Shoppers headed out to stores across the United States in a quest to score the best Black Friday discounts on everything from handbags to 4K TVs, with early promotions marking the start of a condensed holiday shopping season.

-The following are quotes from shoppers and store managers in the midst of America's biggest shopping day.
-DICK DOYLE, 76, SHOPPING AT MODELL'S SPORTING GOODS IN VIRGINIA:
+The following are quotes from shoppers and store managers in the midst of America's biggest shopping day: DICK DOYLE, 76, RETIRED, SHOPPING AT MODELL'S SPORTING GOODS IN VIRGINIA:

 "I will come to the mall, look at prices and go back and check them online.
 Prices and discounts online are competitive to what's available in stores."
-JAY SMITH, 28, SHOPPING AT MACY'S IN PENTAGON CITY:

-"I think there were some good deals but overall the discounts are similar to what we have seen in the past."
-EVAN HOUSER, 22, ELECTRONICS SALESMAN AT TARGET IN DOWNTOWN CHICAGO:

-"It's slow now because we had a big, big rush last night - we had a line around the block from like 4:30."
-RACHEL BOOKMAN, 33, SHOPPING AT BANANA REPUBLIC:
+MARIAH BERRY, 22, UNIQLO TRAINEE SUPERVISOR, CHICAGO

+"We tend to have more deals in-store, so people come in rather than go online ...
+The only problem today is we didn't expect how slow it would be.
+It's the same with Macy's and all the others, but that's been surprising."
+ANTHONY WRIGHT JR, 26, ENGINEERING PHD STUDENT, SHOPPING AT BEST BUY IN CHICAGO:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)